-Here's the procedure for starting PowerPoint:
+Here's the procedure for starting PowerPoint in Windows 8:

 1. Get ready.

 Light some votive candles.
 Take two Tylenol.
 Put on a pot of coffee.
 If you're allergic to banana slugs, take an allergy pill.
 Sit in the lotus position facing Redmond, Washington, and recite the Windows creed three times: